 Q: What is the "Champion Festival" series?
 Aren't those movies part of the Showa series?

-A: Yes and no. Yes, in that they mostly (aside from All Monsters Attack) fit into the Showa timeline and were produced during the Showa era.
-No in that Destroy All Monsters was intended to be and was in many ways the last of the Golden Age of Godzilla.
-The genesis of All Monsters Attack is a whole thing and the staff of Hedorah was intentionally a fresh start intended to inaugurate a Godzilla for a new generation.
+A: Yes and no. Yes, in that they mostly (aside from Godzilla's Revenge) fit into the Showa timeline and were produced during the Showa era.
+No in that Destroy All Monsters was intended to be was the last Godzilla film of its "era."
+The genesis of Revenge is a whole thing that happened after the original plans for the new era fell through, and the staff of Hedorah was intentionally a fresh start intended to inaugurate a Godzilla for a new generation.
 These films are stylistically distinct from everything that came before and their existence as a distinct entity was confirmed by the book Godzilla Champion Festival Perfection.
 Also 15 movies is a little long compared to the subsequent series, so splitting it up just looks better on paper.

 Q: VS series?
 Don't you mean the Heisei series?